 Most Halloween food is packed with sugar and is quite unhealthy.
-That's why I like making and finding non-sugary treats that are still fun and fit with the Halloween party theme.
+That's why I like coming up with non-sugary Halloween food ideas that are still fun.

 Watch how easy it is to make a prosciutto face